cjus/hydra-aws-docker-article/README2.md

     hydra-router
 ```

-To view the versions of the running containers you can:
+To view the versions of the running containers you can use the Docker `service ls` command:

 ```shell
 $ docker service ls